 VantageScore White Paper Addresses Key Operational Challenges to Ending FICO’s Monopoly in the Mortgage Market

-Today, VantageScore® Solutions, LLC, developer of the VantageScore credit score model, released a new white paper that addresses key operational challenges that have been cited as the Federal Housing Finance Agency (FHFA) enters the back stretch of its assessment of the feasibility to allow lenders to choose which credit scoring model is the best fit for their businesses.
+As the Federal Housing Finance Agency (FHFA) enters the back stretch of its assessment of the feasibility of allowing lenders to choose which credit scoring model is the best fit for their businesses, VantageScore Solutions released a new white paper that addresses key operational challenges that have been cited as potential obstacles.

 The white paper “New credit scoring models: a smooth transition to more transparent mortgage capital markets,” is published ahead of FHFA’s expected “Request for Information” (RFI) on this matter.
 In this process, interested parties, including mortgage lenders, investors in mortgage-backed securities (MBS) and consumer advocates, will be asked to provide feedback to key questions which relate to a possible transition from the status quo, a government-sanctioned monopoly, to an environment in which credit score competition and choice will be allowed.

-2) Well before implementation, provide capital markets participants with a historical database, which includes credit scores from the latest validated models and loan attributes, so that market participants can recalibrate prepayment models.
+- Well before implementation, provide capital markets participants with a historical database, which includes credit scores from the latest validated models and loan attributes, so that lenders can recalibrate prepayment models.

 The white paper is available for free at www.vantagescore.com/transitionWP.